drakkan/sftpgo/README.md

 ## Sponsors

 If you find SFTPGo useful please consider supporting this Open Source project.

-Maintaing and evolving SFTPGo is a lot of work - easily the equivalent of a full time job - for me.
+Maintaining and evolving SFTPGo is a lot of work - easily the equivalent of a full time job - for me.

 I'd like to make SFTPGo into a sustainable long term project and would not like to introduce a dual licensing option and limit some features to the proprietary version only.

 If you use SFTPGo, it is in your best interest to ensure that the project you rely on stays healthy and well maintained.
 This can only happen with your donations and [sponsorships](https://github.com/sponsors/drakkan) :heart: